EgorVorobev01/shuter/README.md

 # shuter
-Shoot the monsters and win
+shoot the monsters and win you will have a few bullets with which you must destroy all the monsters